coutableN/node-chat/README.md

 * **/node-chat-login** : the login page.
 * **/node-chat-admin** : the administration panel, you need to auth on /node-chat-login to get here.

-All clients can now chat in real time either at **<your_domain>/chat** or anywhere in a page configured. see [configure another page as a chat client](#configclient)
+All clients can now chat in real time either at **<your_domain>/chat** or anywhere in a page configured. see [create a chat client in another page](#configclient)

+## Administration

+You can manage your chat server :
+* add new administrators
+* ban @IP addresses
-Authentication as admin :
+* talk as an admin

-	Users should be registered in the 'users' file.
-	Then, go to the url :

-	<DOMAIN | @IP>/node-chat-login

-	and enter correct pseudo/password association.
+First, you have to be authentified.

+## Auth

+Go to **/node-chat-login** and log with a correct user/password to get **/node-chat-admin**.
+Users are specified in the node-chat/users file and can be added in the admin panel.

 ## Files